jrawbits/VisionEval-Wiki-JR/Documentation-Plan.md

 Guides will be customized for each model, using reusable content blocks when possible.

 #### Getting Started Guide
 Walks a user through installation and a tour of the GUI or API to run a model.
+Ideally the guide would be accompanied by an example model dataset (see data under product #3).
+Definitions and standards should be noted (e.g., basics on common input formats, geography definitions, etc.).
 The content for the API currently exists in the [*VisionEval wiki*](https://github.com/gregorbj/VisionEval/wiki/Getting-Started), but should be augmented to use the example model and the GUI.
 Over time, this should also be augmented to include a troubleshooting guide to guide users through commonly encountered problems when setting it up for the first time.

 #### Data + Parameter Guide
 Should walk through input data acquisition, cleaning, and formatting that could easily be used as a template.
 It should include common and practical tests of data validity, best practices as well as helpful guidance about where to source data.
-For example vehicle inputs reflecting Federal CAFE vs. CA-led states vehicle programs, or low carbon fuel programs, or reasonable biking diversion ranges, or converting transit funding into transit estimated service inputs.
+For example default vehicle inputs that might be standardized reflecting Federal CAFE vs. CA-led states vehicle programs, or low carbon fuel programs, or reasonable biking diversion ranges, or converting transit funding into transit estimated service inputs.
 The data guide also walks through the datastore and how it is organized and queried.
 This guide will also reference outside tools where appropriate such as the [*PlaceTypes USA*](https://github.com/gregorbj/Placetypes_USA) tool.

 #### Running a VE Model Guide
 Should discuss how to set up scenarios and definitions, strategies for running scenarios across a decision-space, and should undertake appropriate sanity checks on the output.